For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Students will be able to describe and explain language effects in a variety of contexts.
+- Describe and explain language effects in a variety of contexts

-- Students will be able to show understanding of the ideas and perspectives that shape a text.
+- Show understanding of the ideas and perspectives that shape a text

-- Students will be able to develop ideas through the process of drafting, polishing and presenting.
+- Develop ideas through the process of drafting, polishing and presenting

-- Follow a process to create accurate and controlled written texts for specific purpose and audience.
+- Follow a process to create accurate and controlled written texts for specific purposes and audiences

 Assessment